-Maybe it’s the impact of the 2008 economic recession that has led Millennials to be one of the strongest proponents of corporate social responsibility (CSR).
-CSR is defined by businessdictionary.com as:
+Maybe the 2008 economic recession led Millennials to be one of the strongest proponents of corporate social responsibility (CSR).
+CSR is defined by businessdictionary.com as,

 Appealing to Millennials and their purchasing power is just one reason why businesses should incorporate greater philanthropy efforts in order to improve growth in their business.
 Here, we’ll cover the top four ways businesses are using social causes to stand out: